AbdulrahmanAshraf98/movie-app/README.md

 - Add/Remove To/From Favorite list items
 - Switch Current Page for Movies/TvSeries
 - Toggle Blue/Rea Mode
+- Track Selected Category And Selected SortBy And Current User Id And Current path name using localstroage
 <br />

 ## 🌐 [LIVE DEMO](https://movie-app-six-xi.vercel.app/) <a name = "LIVE-DEMO"></a>